 13) Airplane Dining

-It gets a bad press but in-flight dining has come a long way in recent years.
+It gets bad press but in-flight dining has come a long way in recent years.
 And of course, airplane dinners are part and parcel of exciting journeys.
 But how would you feel about dining in an airplane that never leaves the ground?
-Aviation enthusiasts in particular are likely diners at airplane themed establishments.
+Aviation enthusiasts in particular are likely diners at airplane-themed establishments.

 14) A Single Dish